 The disease manifests itself as yellowing zucchini leaves, usually along the veins.
 The culprit?
 Aphids feeding on the undersides of the plants leaves.
 Cucumber mosaic virus is transmitted by these tiny insects, resulting in stunted growth and poor fruit development.
 The bad news is that once the plant is infected, there is no cure.

 You can try to halt the progression of the disease by removing and destroying any infected plant parts.
 Ideally, you will be monitoring your plants for aphids before it becomes infected.
 Any sign of aphids should be treated immediately with an insecticidal soap or neem oil.

-Another insect pest, spider mites, also sucks the sap from the leaves of the plant, resulting in the zucchini leaves turning yellow.
+Another insect pest, the spider mite, also sucks the sap from the leaves of the plant, resulting in the zucchini leaves turning yellow.
 Again, treat the plants with an insecticidal soap.
 Spray the entirety of all the leaves, including the undersides.
 Also, introduce or encourage ladybugs and lacewings who will feast on the spider mites (and aphids, too).